LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 ^^^^^^^^^^^^^^^

 .. note :: Summarize (in table) CMake options that users may want to provide
            Check what's there now for correctness.
+Move options for developers into separate table her (for convenience) or to Dev Guide?

 +-----------------------------------+-------------------------------+--------+
 |OPTION                             |   Description                 | Default|